 Never underestimate the power of good lighting.
-Not only can strategically placed pendants and table lamps transform your space’s atmosphere, but it can also affect your mood.
+Not only can strategically placed pendants and table lamps transform your space’s atmosphere, but they can also affect your mood.
 According to Dunford, it’s important to choose the right type of lights.

 “Natural light helps us regulate and lift our moods, and not having enough of it can have negative effects on a person,” she says.
 “Humans prefer to be under dappled lighting, which is the same light you might experience when the sun shines through the leaves on a tree.”

 Fortunately, you don’t have to have a jungle bungalow to achieve this look.
-Dunford recommends swapping out your lampshades and pendants or a basket-weave material, which will create the look of dappled lighting.
+Dunford recommends swapping out your lampshades and pendants for a basket-weave material, which will create the look of dappled lighting.
 Lacking natural light altogether?
 Hang a mirror across from a window to make your space appear brighter.